Articulating the Value Proposition

 - Staffing.
 Nonprofits should select a staff member or volunteer as point person for the entirety of the challenge who has strong leadership and organizational skills and can commit to the entire campaign timeline and process.
 The time required to do this job well will vary significantly depending on how the nonprofit plans on approaching the Giving Day.
 You can forward this Nonprofit Staffing Plan Template to help nonprofits determine their staffing needs.

 - Using Technology.
 Beyond how to use the the donation platform, many nonprofits will want additional guidance on online communication and outreach, especially with regard to social media strategy.

-- Strategies for Bonus and/or Matching Funds.
+- Strategies for Matching Funds.
 In addition to incentives for all participating nonprofits, many donation platforms enable individual nonprofits to implement a match incentive for donations to their organization.
 Current major donors are the best place for a nonprofit to start looking for a funder to provide a matching grant.
 Make sure that your nonprofit partners know this is an option and encourage them to reach out to board members, annual fund supporters or even businesses that love their cause.

 - Marketing to Potential Donors.
 Getting the word out in a clear and compelling way to potential donors is crucial to the success of the Giving Day.
 Make sure you equip nonprofits with all of the tools and messaging they will need to get this right.